1. The basics

 4. Starting a Checkmk container

-You can start Checkmk images either with docker compose
+You can start Checkmk images either with docker compose and a compose file or with docker container run, specifying a set of parameters.

 Which option you choose depends on your specific usage case.